 - You have Medicare SELECT and you move out of the policy’s service area

 - You joined a Medicare Advantage plan and decide to switch to Medicare

-- You dropped your Medicare Supplement policy to enroll in a Medicare Advantage plan, and you want to switch back to Medicare less than a year later
+- You dropped your Medicare Supplement insurance plan to enroll in a Medicare Advantage plan, and you want to switch back to Medicare less than a year later

-Losing your health-care coverage may give you a guaranteed-issue right to buy a Medicare Supplement (Medigap) policy.
+Losing your health-care coverage may give you a guaranteed-issue right to buy a Medicare Supplement (Medigap) insurance plan.
 Keep documentation, such as letters, emails and notices of your termination of coverage to send with your Medigap application to prove that you have guaranteed issue right.

 When will I be subjected to medical underwriting?

-While all Medicare Supplement plans cover Medicare Part A coinsurance at 100%, the rest of the benefits vary among plans.
-For example, Medicare Part A out-of-pocket costs include a $1,316 deductible for each benefit period and a $329 coinsurance per day of hospitalization after 60 days for each benefit period (in 2017).
-Beyond Part A coinsurance, not all Medicare Supplement plans cover all benefits at the same percentage.
+While all Medicare Supplement insurance plans cover Medicare Part A coinsurance at 100%, the rest of the benefits vary among plans.
+For example, Medicare Part A out-of-pocket costs include a $1,408 deductible for each benefit period and a $352 coinsurance per day of hospitalization after 60 days for each benefit period (in 2020).
+Beyond Part A coinsurance, not all Medicare Supplement insurance plans cover all benefits at the same percentage.

-Keep in mind that Medicare Supplement only works with Original Medicare.
+Keep in mind that Medicare Supplement insurance plans only work with Original Medicare.
 You can’t use these plans to pay for Medicare Advantage costs.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.